NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • Added option to ignore simulated keystrokes (thanks to @cuiliang).
 • Added option to purge the cache when leaving the app (option to ask for it).
 • New settings system, should give you less issues when persisting to disk.
-• The free text can now receive text decorations, shadow and it can be aligned.
+• The free text can now receive text decorations, shadow and it can be aligned (thanks to @mabakay).
 • Added Greek localization.
-• Updated the Italian, Korean, German, Spanish, Portuguese, Dutch, Russian, Chinese (Traditional), Turkish and Japanese localizations.
+• Updated the Italian, Korean, German, Spanish, Portuguese, Dutch, Russian, Chinese (Traditional), Chinese (Simplified), Turkish and Japanese localizations.

 ### Fixed: